eerimoq/asn1tools/README.rst

 - ``CHOICE`` tags longer than one byte are not yet supported.
 Only applies to OER.

-Below is an example generating OER and UPER C source code from an ASN.1 file.
+Below is an example generating OER and UPER C source code from `tests/files/c_source.asn`_.

 .. code-block:: text